God's Not Interested in Your Worship Playlist — Modern Paraphrase | nocap.bible

 "Did you even bring Me sacrifices during those forty years in the wilderness, Israel?
 You carried around Sikkuth, your so-called king, and Kiyyun, your star-god — idols you made for yourselves.
 So I will send you into exile beyond Damascus," says the LORD, whose name is the God of hosts.

 Even back in the wilderness, their hearts weren't fully in it.
-They carried God's in one hand and pagan idols in the other.
-And now the bill has come due.
-Exile beyond Damascus — carried away from the land God gave them, just as they carried the false gods they chose over Him.
+They carried God's in one hand and pagan in the other.
+And now the bill has come due. beyond — carried away from the land God gave them, just as they carried the false gods they chose over Him.